fdac/syllabus/README.md

 * The [presentation](https://github.com/fdac/presentations/willingness.odp) for guest lecture.
 * The accompanying [article](http://www.computer.org/csdl/trans/ts/preprint/06880395.pdf)
 * The lecture video is still being uploaded

 ### Project1
 * DeveloperParadise mentioned in Project1 does not refer to http://www.developers-paradise.com/.
 It is simply meant as a concept of a company that you can define for your project in any way you want (I would suggest a definition that makes the measurement needed for Project1 easier)
 * This course is now supported by AWS in Education Grant award.
-If you need a host to run web search or if you get banned from bitbucket and need an alternative IP addresses: please let me know immediately, so I can provide you with an AWS virtual machine
+If you need a host to run web search or if you get banned from BitBucket and need an alternative IP addresses: please let me know immediately, so I can provide you with an AWS virtual machine
-* Class time (and room) for Sep 15, 17, 19 are reserved for team meatings working on Project1: please use it productively
+* Class time (and room) for Sep 15, 17, 19 are reserved for team meetings working on Project1: please use it productively

 ==========